Meganmccarty/eleventy-starter/README.md

 This template comes packed with tons of features, including:
 - Some sample pages written in Nunjucks and plain HTML (though you can mix and match other formats like Markdown as well)
 - Configuration for Sass and TailwindCSS; you can choose to use one, the other, or even both together
-- JavaScript and TypeScript support; much like the CSS, you can decide if you want to use one option or both together
+- JavaScript and TypeScript support; like the CSS, you can decide if you want to use one option or both together
 - Support for older browsers with a legacy JavaScript build
 - Linters set up for HTML, CSS, and JavaScript
 - Unit tests (jest) and end-to-end tests (Cypress) configured with some simple examples